graphile/crystal/README.md

 postgraphql --help
 ```

-You can also use PostGraphQL as native HTTP, Connect, Express, or Koa middleware.
+You can also use PostGraphQL as native HTTP, Connect, Express, or Koa (experimental) middleware.
 Just import `postgraphql`:

 ```js
 import { createServer } from "http";